 The crucial step!
 This step serves mainly to fix any remaining bugs, optimize the map the more as possible & to document everything of course.

 Now, it’s the most optimized, polished & the least buggy version.
 It’s 1.0 version.
 With time, perhaps there are patches to apply to this version.
 For any subsequent version it is recommended not to use the same file name.
 The common formula but not mandatory is to add a ‘v’ which means ‘version’ and the version number like 1.1, 1.01, 2.0 etc. This should in principle give DM-Examplev11, DM-Examplev101, DM-Examplev20 or symply DM-Example11, etc.

 Another way of naming files is to add a number to the end of the file name.
 This procedure is not an industry standard, but it just works.
 Which for example could be DM-Example001, DM-Example002, DM-Example012 and so on.
-In all cases, the final version should not contain any number.
+In all cases, the initial final version shouldn’t contain any number.

 Map naming convention

-For those who ask themselves what the acronym stands for (MapType-MapName-Acronym), here are the most commonly used :
+For those who ask themselves what the acronym stands for (MapType-Example-Acronym), here are the most commonly used :